-Optionally specifies where in the trace file the chosen trigger point should occur.
-That is, this flag specifies how much data to gather after the trigger point.
-The default is 50%, so the trigger point would be in the middle of the trace file.
+(Optional) Specifies the trigger point in the trace file, which determines the amount of data to collect after the trigger point.
+The default value is 50, which places the trigger point in the middle of the trace file.

--cmdlist cmd_list
+-cmdlist cmd list